-The District, which in a 2019 Census Bureau estimate had a population of more than 705,000, is almost always treated as a state by the federal government when it comes to other grants like highway funding, education dollars, or food assistance, according to The Washington Post.
+The District, which in a 2019 Census Bureau estimate had a population of more than 705,000, is almost always treated as a state by the federal government when it comes to other grants, such as highway funding, education dollars and food assistance, according to The Washington Post.

 But the coronavirus funding is only the latest chapter in Republican-led efforts to stiff the city’s residents, who receive no federal voting representation despite paying taxes.

-Because Congress must review and approve any measure passed by the local government under a law passed in 1973, GOP lawmakers have been able to block several measures approved by District voters, including those dealing with recreational marijuana use, gun control, and abortion rights.
+Because Congress must review and approve any measure passed by the local government under a 1973 law, GOP lawmakers have been able to block several measures approved by District voters, including those dealing with recreational marijuana use, gun control and abortion rights.

 The system has often resulted in the District being used as a bargaining chip in congressional negotiations over the federal budget, even though its residents do not have a voting representative to fight on their behalf.